Open research · BUET × Cal Poly × UCSC

 Trajectory Annotation

-Place strategic knots on pedestrian trajectories to mark significant movement points
+Place strategic knots on pedestrian trajectories to mark significant movement points.

 Phase 1: Annotation Overview